isomerpages/moe-xinminsec/_our-curriculum/Co Curricular Activities/Rockclimbing.md

 </li>
 </ul>
 <h4><strong>Community Engagement:</strong></h4>
-<p>In addition to competing, our climbers give back to the community by organizing
+<p>In addition to competing, our climbers give back to the community by organising
 competitions for others and running introductory workshops.
 We take pride in the fact that learning within the CCA extends beyond technical climbing skills to include vital soft skills such as teamwork and communication.</p>